Dry Skin Care Guide: Causes, Daily Routine and Hydration Tips

 If you live with dry skin, you probably recognize the signs instantly.
 That stretched feeling right after you wash your face.
-The small flaky patches that show up around your nose or cheeks.
-The way your skin looks dull no matter how much sleep you get.
-Some days it feels slightly itchy.
-During colder months, it can even sting or become irritated.
+The flaky patches around your nose or cheeks.
+The way your skin can look dull even when you are well rested.

 Dry skin is more than just a lack of surface oil.
-It usually means your skin is missing both natural oils and sufficient water.
-When moisture levels drop, the protective layer of your skin becomes weaker.
-Once that outer barrier is disturbed, water escapes more easily, making dryness worse.
-It becomes a repeating cycle that can feel frustrating.
+It usually means your skin is missing both protective lipids and enough moisture, which makes the barrier weaker and allows water to escape more easily.

 Dry skin improves fastest when you focus on barrier support.
 Gentle cleansing, consistent moisturising, and fewer harsh actives often do more than expensive products.